islamicdatetoday/islamicdatetoday/methodology/calculation-method.md

-# Calculation Method
+# Data Sources

-IslamicDate.Today uses a systematic method to generate Hijri date data.

-This method is designed to be consistent, reproducible, and suitable for use in software systems, data analysis, and reference applications.

-Details of the calculation or determination approach may evolve over time and will be documented in this repository when changes occur.
+IslamicDate.Today aggregates and standardizes Islamic date information from a variety of publicly available references and calculation methods.

+Sources may include:

+- Published calendar tables
+- Astronomical calculation references
+- Public reference materials

+Each dataset published in this repository is provided with metadata describing its scope and coverage.